Influences on the Spanish language: Basque influence

 Many Castilians who took part in the Reconquista and later repopulation campaigns of Muslim Iberia were of Basque lineage and this is evidenced by many place names throughout Spain.
 The change from Latin 'f-' to Spanish 'h-' was once commonly ascribed to the influence of Basque speakers for a few reasons.
 The change from [f] to [h] was first documented in the areas around northern Castile and La Rioja, areas that are close to the Basque-speaking area.
 The change to [h] took place to a greater degree in the Gascon language in Gascony, in southwestern France, an area that is close to the Basque Country too.
 The claim is that the Basque language lacked the [f] sound and thus substituted it with [h], the closest thing to [f] in that language.

 There are some difficulties with attributing this change to Basque, however.
 There is no hard evidence that medieval Basque did or did not have an [f] sound.
 Presumably early borrowings of forms with initial [f] into Basque were usually received as [p] or [b] (e.g. FESTA > Basque pesta or besta, depending on the dialect), rather than [h].
 Adding to this is the fact that the f-to-h lenition is not peculiar to Spanish.
 In fact, the change from [f] to [h] is one of the most common phonological changes in all kinds of world languages.
 According to the explanations that negate or downplay Basque influence, the change occurred in the affected dialects wholly independent of each other as the result of internal change (i.e. linguistic factors, not outside influence).
 It is also possible that the two forces worked in concert and reinforced each other.

 Another claim of Basque influence in Spanish is the voiceless alveolar retracted sibilant [], a sound roughly intermediate between laminodental [] and palatal []; this sound also appears in other Ibero-Romance languages and in Catalan.
 The apico-alveolar retracted sibilant might be a result of bilingualism of speakers of Basque and Vulgar Latin.

-Gothic
+Germanic

 Spain was controlled by the Visigoths between the 5th and 8th centuries.
 However, the influence of the Gothic language (an East Germanic language) on Spanish was minimal because the invaders were already somewhat Romanized, were secluded in the upper echelons of society, and generally did not intermarry with the natives.
 Besides a few military words, Spanish borrowed the following from Gothic: